 Why get a gravel bike?

 It’s about freedom – the freedom to go wherever you like on one bike.
 Gravel bikes are lightweight and fast enough to munch miles of tarmac, and tough enough so that if you spot a tasty trail you can just turn the bars, head off into the woods and satisfy your off-road, gravel appetite.
-And in case you want to stay out a few days, gravel bikes have provision for mudguard and rack with multiple mounts so that you can load up for a full-blown adventure.
+And in case you want to stay out for a few days, gravel bikes have provision for mudguards and racks with multiple mounts so that you can load up for a full-blown adventure.

 What’s the difference between a gravel bike and a cyclo-cross bike?

 A cyclo-cross bike will be fast on actual gravel but just as you wouldn’t try to hang saddlebags off a thoroughbred racehorse, gravel bikes are better placed to handle the donkey work and rugged terrain of a bike-packing adventure.
 Whereas cyclo-cross bikes are built for an hour-long lap of eyeballs-out racing in the mud, gravel bikes are designed for hours, or even days, in the great outdoors.